Swamp Thing (2019 TV series): Development

-On May 2, 2018, it was announced that DC Universe had given the production a script-to-series order.
-Mark Verheiden and Gary Dauberman were expected to write the first episode of the series and executive produce alongside James Wan, Michael Clear.
-Rob Hackett was set to serve as a co-producer.
-Production companies involved with the series were slated to include Atomic Monster Productions and Warner Bros.
+In May 2018, DC Universe gave the production a script-to-series order.
+Mark Verheiden and Gary Dauberman were attached to write the first episode of the series and executive produce alongside James Wan and Michael Clear.
+Rob Hackett served as a co-producer.
+Production companies included Atomic Monster and Warner Bros.
 Television.
-On September 4, 2018, it was reported that Len Wiseman would direct the series' first episode in addition to serving as an executive producer.
+Len Wiseman directed the series' first episode in addition to serving as an executive producer.

 Despite being released on DC Universe, the series does not exist in the same fictional universe as the service's other live-action series, including Titans and Doom Patrol.
 On June 6, 2019, the series was canceled one week after its premiere aired.
-Before the series' cancellation, there were plans for a three-season arc and to introduce Justice League Dark and create a spin-off based on that team.

 Casting

-In September 2018, it was announced that Crystal Reed and Maria Sten had been cast in the main roles of Abby Arcane and Liz Tremayne, respectively.
-Jennifer Beals was also announced in the recurring role of Sheriff Lucilia Cable, although she would later be revealed to be part of the main cast.
-In late October and early November 2018, more series regulars were revealed, with Jeryl Prescott cast as Madame Xanadu, Virginia Madsen cast as Maria Sunderland, Will Patton cast as Avery Sunderland.
-Andy Bean cast as Alec Holland with Derek Mears as the Swamp Thing, Henderson Wade cast as Matt Cable, and Kevin Durand cast as Jason Woodrue.

-Also in December 2018, Ian Ziering joined the cast in the recurring role of Daniel Cassidy / Blue Devil, and a month later, Leonardo Nam was cast as Harlan Edwards in a recurring role.
+In September 2018, Crystal Reed and Maria Sten were cast in the main roles of Abby Arcane and Liz Tremayne, respectively.
+Jennifer Beals was also cast in the recurring role of Sheriff Lucilia Cable, although she would later be revealed to be part of the main cast.
+More series regulars were later revealed, with Jeryl Prescott cast as Madame Xanadu, Virginia Madsen as Maria Sunderland, Will Patton as Avery Sunderland, Andy Bean as Alec Holland with Derek Mears as the Swamp Thing, Henderson Wade as Matt Cable, and Kevin Durand as Jason Woodrue.
+Ian Ziering joined the cast in the recurring role of Daniel Cassidy / Blue Devil, and Leonardo Nam was cast as Harlan Edwards in a recurring role.